 Q: How do I use the brush softener?

 A: Remove either the brush on Probase or Finish Gel.
 Carefully wipe the glue on a paper towel.
 Remove the brush on the brush softener.
 Carefully wipe the liquid from the brush softener.
 Let the brush in the brush softener bottle dry completely, it should not be blue anymore.
 Once dried, you can use the brush on the brush softener in the Probase or Finish Gel.
 Put the damaged brush into the brush softener and leave it in the bottle until you need it again.

 Q: Why is the brush on my Probase or Finish Gel getting hard?

-To fix a hard brush: Take out the cap/brush in the brush softener bottle and use a paper towel to dry off the liquids on the brush.
-The liquid is colored so that you have a visual appearance on how clean the brush is, dry it until brush/cap is pretty colorless.
-Use that cap/brush in for the #4 finish gel bottle.
-Then take the damaged brush from the #4 bottle, clean with paper towel and let it sit in the brush softener bottle for at least one hour.
-After one hour, take brush/cap out and clean it to remove glue residue from the bottle.
-Leave that cap/brush in the brush softener for next time you have a damage brush.
+To fix a hard brush: Take out the brush in the brush softener bottle and use a paper towel to dry off the liquids on the brush.
+The liquid is colored so that you have a visual appearance on how clean the brush is, dry it until the brush is colorless.
+Use the clean, dry brush in the liquid with the hard brush.
+Then take the hard brush, clean it with a paper towel, and let it sit in the brush softener bottle for at least one hour.
+After one hour, take brush out and clean it to remove glue residue from the bottle.
+Leave that brush in the brush softener for next time you have a damaged brush.